Cilantro Mousse is an easy, elegant, slightly spicy appetizer that can be prepared up to 3 days ahead, making it perfect for entertaining.

 Cilantro Mousse is an easy, elegant, slightly spicy appetizer that can be prepared up to 3 days ahead, making it perfect for entertaining.
 Fresh cilantro leaves are mixed together with jalapeño peppers, mayonnaise, cream, stock, onion, lemon and lime juice, soy sauce, and seasonings.
 Gelatin is added to keep it all together.
 Super flavorful, super colorful!

-- 2 bunches fresh cilantro leaves – around 4 to 5 cups
+- 2 to 3 bunches fresh cilantro – around 4 to 5 cups (leaves and soft stems)

 - 2 cups mayonnaise